AISquare-Studio/AISquare-Studio-QA/docs/ACTION_USAGE.md

 - Verify workflow file is in `.github/workflows/`

 **Test generation failing?**
-- Check OpenAI API key is valid and has credits
+- Check OpenAI API key is valid and has credits (automatically accessed from `OPENAI_API_KEY` repository secret)
 - Verify AutoQA steps are numbered and clear
 - Review GitHub Actions logs for detailed errors